The Key stylistic differences of English Jewellery: Georgian, Victorian and Edwardian.

 Late Victorian Age: The Aesthetic period: 1885-1901

-The Jewellery of the late Victorian age was more romantic, it was softer and features butterflies and roses.
+The jewellery of the late Victorian age was more romantic; it was softer and featured butterflies and roses.
 There was an emphasis on gemstones such as amethyst, emeralds and opals.
-This was the beginning of the arts and crafts movement where there was a move towards hand crafted Jewellery.
-Women became more involved in business in this time so there was an inclination to dispense with jewellery and definitely not wear diamonds during the day!
+This began the arts and crafts movement, moving towards hand-crafted jewellery.
+Women became more involved in business then, so there was an inclination to dispense with jewellery and not wear diamonds during the day!
 Jewellery was lighter than the previous eras.

 The Edwardian Period: 1901-1910